If you're struggling with credit card debt

 Don't buy anything more on your credit card if you can avoid it - this will mean you can clear the debt sooner.

 If you need help you can talk to an adviser.
 They can help you understand your options if you can’t afford your credit card payments.
 You don't need to pay a debt management company to help you.

 If someone else has run up the debt, you'll be responsible for paying it if your name is on the agreement - for example if they have a second card for your account.

 If you’ve had a letter about the debt

 Don't ignore the letter - it’s best to take action quickly to stop the situation getting worse.
-You can get help working out what to do from your nearest Citizens Advice.
+You can talk to an adviser to get help working out what to do.